 The threatened boycott of the Queen Mother's Kenya visit by African members of the Kenya Legislative Council fell apart at the seams.

-The threatened boycott of the Queen Mother's Kenya visit by African members of the Kenya Legislative Council fell apart at the seams.
+Background: The threatened boycott of the Queen Mother's Kenya visit by African members of the Kenya Legislative Council fell apart at the seams.
 Thousands of Africans welcomed her as she stepped from her plane at Embakasi Airport, Feb.
 5, and the 16 miles route to Nairobi was lined with many thousands more, cheering and waving.

 The Kenya Governor, Sir Evelyn Baring, greeted the Queen Mother, and was followed by his wife, Lady Mary, military high-ranking officers and to other dignitaries.